gesto-ai/asl_word_recognizer/README.md

 ## Building and testing the backend prediction server
 We can test the prediction server logic without deploying to AWS.

+0. First, comment out the line `include .env` in the Makefile, unless you have a `.env` file with the expected information.
 1. Build the docker image
 ```
-# If you're on an M1 mac, run make build_m1 instead
+# If you're on an M1 mac, run `make build_m1` instead
 make build
 ```
 2. Run the container locally